epri-dev/IEEE-2030.5-Client/readme.md

     ./build.sh

-By default the build script uses the compiler `x86_64-linux-gnu-gcc`.
-To change the compiler edit the variable `linux_host` in `build.sh`, this variable describes the system target.
+By default the build script uses the compiler `gcc`.
+To compile for a specific host compiler you can edit the variable `linux_host` in `build.sh`, this variable describes the system target.
 If you are unsure of the target, run:

     gcc -v|&grep -e Target